aylindaiana/aylindaiana/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently learning React
-- 🌱 I’m currently working in Adminitration
+- 🌱 I’m currently open to work
 - 💬 Thinking in new ideas with games and study hacks
 - 📫 How to reach mein aylinpt02@gmail.com
 - ⚡ Fun fact my first model after a shakebrake